FUJINON 28mm F3.5 from TIARA

 Review

-The Fujinon 28mm F3.5 is a lens that Ms-optics (Miyazaki Optical) took out of the SUPER-EBC FUJINON 28mm F3.5 mounted on Fujifilm’s compact cameras, the Caldia Mini Tiara (TIARA), Caldia Mini Tiara II (TIARA II), and DL Super mini, and transplanted it into the MS-28 helicoid for Leica M mount conversion developed by the same company.
+The Fujinon 28mm F3.5 is a lens that was extracted by Ms-optics (Miyazaki Optical) from the SUPER-EBC FUJINON 28mm F3.5, which was installed in Fujifilm’s compact cameras, the Caldia Mini Tiara (TIARA), Caldia Mini Tiara II (TIARA II), and DL Super mini (overseas name), and transplanted to the MS-28, a helicoid for Leica M mount conversion developed by the same company.

-If you send a camera to Ms-optics and ask them to modify it, they will return the original body with the lens removed, but this time I purchased the lens attached to a Minolta CLE from an Okinawa recycle shop for a reasonable price, even though it was treated as junk.
-Therefore, I do not know whether the original body was Tiara or Tiara 2.
+If you send a camera to Ms-optics and ask them to modify it, they will return the original body with the lens removed, but this time I bought a lens attached to a Minolta CLE from an Okinawa recycle shop, which was treated as junk but was priced reasonably.
+Therefore, I don’t know if the original body was a Tiara or Tiara 2.

-Also, I do not know whether the hood is stuck or fixed, but I cannot remove it.
+Also, I don’t know if the hood is stuck or fixed, but I can’t remove it.

 When I looked up the lens information on the website in the reference link before purchasing, I was a little hesitant to purchase it because it said that Tiara lenses are lenses from the film era, so you can’t expect good depiction in the peripheral areas and they don’t work well with digital cameras.
 However, as an Ms-optics modified lens enthusiast, I couldn’t resist the temptation to use this lens and purchased it.